 There is nothing more motivating than success — no matter how small.
 Think about the example I used on becoming a real estate agent.
 The thought of showing houses to strangers might freak you out at first, but it’s important not to go all the way there in the beginning.

 The first goal might be to decide on the school where you will complete your classes and when you can start.
-Will it be online schooling or will you need to take your classes at a local college?
+Will it be online schooling, or will you need to take your courses at a local college?
 Just exploring this first small step will make you feel like you are excitedly dreaming.

 Make sure you celebrate each action that you complete.